 Latest News / Events Next

-The next Parish Council Meeting (Ordinary Meeting) will be held on 1st May 2024 @ 6.30pm in the Village Hall
+The next Parish Council Meeting (Ordinary Meeting) will be held on 6th November 2024 @ 6.30pm in the Village Hall.

 PUBLIC NOTICE